-On July 23, 2014 the Community signed a refinancing agreement with TD Bank, NA that restructured their debt into three notes, Note A, Note B and Note C, and on August 1, 2014 the Community's Series 2005A and Series 2005B Revenue Bonds were fully redeemed.

-Financial covenants on the TD Bank, NA debt require certain minimum quarterly operating income coverage ratios and occupancy levels.
+On July 23, 2014 the Community signed a refinancing agreement with TD Bank, NA that restructured their debt into three notes, Note A, Note B and Note C. Financial covenants on the TD Bank, NA debt required certain minimum quarterly operating income coverage ratios and occupancy levels.

-Note A had an original principal balance of \$10,000,000, which has been reduced by required payments, with interest-only payments at a floating rate until June 15, 2015, and then monthly principal and interest payments of \$60,439, amortized over 23.5 years at a 5% fixed interest rate.
-All outstanding principal and interest is due at maturity on July 1, 2017.
+Note A had an original principal balance of \$10,000,000, which was reduced by required payments, with interest-only payments at a floating rate until June 15, 2015, and then monthly principal and interest payments of \$60,439, amortized over 23.5 years at a 5% fixed interest rate.
+All outstanding principal and interest was due at maturity on July 1, 2017.

-Note B had an original principal balance of \$3,000,000, which has been reduced by required payments, with monthly principal and interest payments amortized over 6.5 years at a 5% fixed interest rate until June 15, 2015, and then requires principal and interest payments of \$16,048, amortized over 23.5 years at 5% fixed interest rate.
-All outstanding principal and interest is due at maturity on July 1, 2017.
+Note B had an original principal balance of \$3,000,000, which was reduced by required payments, with monthly principal and interest payments amortized over 6.5 years at a 5% fixed interest rate until June 15, 2015, and then requires principal and interest payments of \$16,048, amortized over 23.5 years at 5% fixed interest rate.
+All outstanding principal and interest was due at maturity on July 1, 2017.

-Note C had an original principal balance of \$9,725,000, which has been reduced by required payments, with interest accrued at 5% fixed interest rate until maturity.
+Note C had an original principal balance of \$9,725,000, which was reduced by required payments, with interest accrued at 5% fixed interest rate until maturity.
 Note C requires that the principal balance be paid down periodically through payments of 75% of annual excess cash flows, as defined by TD Bank, NA, and proceeds from property sales.
-All outstanding principal and interest is due at maturity on July 1, 2017.
+All outstanding principal and interest was due at maturity on July 1, 2017.